Liverpool

 Pier Head

-Pier Head is the name of the quay area where, among other things, George’s Dock used to be.
-The place is not least known for the three beautiful and quite different buildings that make up the so-called “Three Graces”.
+Pier Head is the name of the quay area where, among other things, the docks George’s Dock used to be located.
+George’s Dock was laid out in 1771, and by the end of the 19th century the outdated dock had become redundant for the port.
+The area was sold and developed.
+The place is now not least known for the three beautiful and quite different buildings that make up the so-called “Three Graces”; Royal Liver Building, Cunard Building and Port of Liverpool Building.

 Walker Art Gallery, Liverpool